Alberta School of Business: Overview

-The Alberta School of Business has a strong culture of engagement with the community.
-Rigorous research is supported by 10 relevant applied research centres with close industry linkages.
-The School's signature community event is the Canadian Business Leader Award (CBLA); each year since 1982, the Alberta School of Business and its Business Advisory Council (BAC) have presented the Canadian Business Leader Award (CBLA) to a Canadian of distinction.

 Academics

 Profile

 The School has 2,071 undergraduate, 757 full and part-time MBA, and 54 doctoral students, as well as alumni of more than 30,000 throughout the world, who belong to a Business Alumni Association with national and international chapters and events.
 The School also houses over 27 student clubs.

 Programs

-The Alberta School of Business offers undergraduate, master's and PhD business degrees as well as select professional development and executive programs.
+The Alberta School of Business offers undergraduate, master's and PhD business degrees as well as professional development and executive programs.

 Bachelor of Commerce - The innovative BCom program at the Alberta School of Business has empowered thousands of undergrads to shape their futures and become leaders in Alberta and around the world.
 There are five different BCom degree programs and 16 majors.
 The Bachelor of Commerce program offers and majors in Accounting, Business Economics and Law, Business Studies, Decision and Information Systems, Distribution Management, East Asian Studies, Entrepreneurship and Small Business, European Studies, Finance, Human Resource Management, International Business, Latin American Studies, Management Information Systems, Management and Organization, Marketing, Operations Management, as well as Retailing and Services.

-MBA & Master's Programs - Bringing together world-class faculty with the best and brightest students from around the globe, the Alberta School of Business master's programs equip students with the skills and knowledge to advance their careers.
-Programs include the MBA, Executive MBA, Master of Accounting and Master of Financial Management.
+MBA & Master's Programs - Programs include the MBA, Executive MBA, Master of Accounting and Master of Financial Management.
 The UAlberta MBA program offers career track specializations in Energy Finance, Innovation & Entrepreneurship, Operations & Business Analytics, Public Sector & Healthcare Management, and Strategy & Consulting.
 Select professional development and executive programs are also offered through the Master's Programs Office.

-PhD - The Doctor of Philosophy in Business program offers meaningful research in five specializations of business education, generous scholarships, teaching opportunities, and a chance to work with world-renowned mentors in a research-intensive business school.
+PhD - The Doctor of Philosophy in Business program offers research in five specializations of business education.